mca91/ITEWR_DC_Course/chapter2.md

 Let us have another look on the results of the Breusch-Pagan test.

-We have printed the test function's ouput to your script.
+We have printed the test function's ouput.
 Which statement is correct?

-`
-	studentized Breusch-Pagan test
+`studentized Breusch-Pagan test`

- data:  mod
+`data:  mod`
- BP = 3.2149, df = 1, p-value = 0.07297
+`BP = 3.2149, df = 1, p-value = 0.07297`
-`

 *** =instructions